Articles by Expert Witnesses

 Important Industry Standards in Financial Litigation Involving Renegotiating or Modifying a Credit Agreement

-Renowned Nationwide Banking and Financial Expert Witness Don Coker explains some of the important nuances of credit agreement renegotiation and modification that can become important issues in financial litigation over the status of first-lien collateral.
+Renowned Nationwide Banking and Financial Expert Witness Don Coker explains some of the important nuances of credit agreement renegotiation and modification that can become important issues in financial litigation over the status of lender claims on first-lien collateral.